-LABEL DESCRIPTION Password 1~4 The password (WEP key) is used to encrypt data.
+LABEL DESCRIPTION Security Level Select Basic to enable WEP data encryption.
+Generate password automatically Select this option to have the Device automatically generate a password.
+The password field will not be configurable when you select this option.
+Password 1 The password (WEP key) is used to encrypt data.
 Both the Device and the wireless stations must use the same password (WEP key) for data transmission.
 If you chose 64-bit WEP, then enter any 5 ASCII characters or 10 hexadecimal characters ("0-9", "A-F").
-If you chose 128-bit WEP, then enter 13 ASCII characters or 26 hexadecimal characters ("0-9", "A-F").
-You must configure at least one password, only one password can be activated at any one time. more/less Click more to show more fields in this section.
-Click less to hide them.
+If you chose 128-bit WEP, then enter 13 ASCII characters or 26 hexadecimal characters ("0-9", "A-F"). password unmask This field is available when the Generate password automatically checkbox is cleared.
+Select password unmask to show your entered password in plain text.
 WEP Encryption Select 64-bits or 128-bits.
 This dictates the length of the security key that the network is going to use.
-IP Address Enter the IP address of an external RADIUS server in dotted decimal notation.
-Port Number The default port of a RADIUS server for authentication is 1812.
-You need not change this value unless your network administrator instructs you to do so.
-Shared Secret Specify a password (up to 32 alphanumeric characters) as the key to be shared between the external RADIUS server and the Device.
-This key is not sent over the network.
-This key must be the same on the external RADIUS server and the Device.
+Notes Click Notes: to show more information about the WEP key.

-6.2.4 More Secure (WPA(2)-PSK)
+5.2.3 More Secure (WPA(2)-PSK)